ibm-cloud-docs/assistant-data/install-120.md

 ## Step 10: Install from the Helm chart
 {: #install-120-load-helm-chart}

-1. Set the targeted namespace to the conversation namespace where you want to install the product.
+1. Set the targeted namespace to the `conversation` namespace in which you want to install the product.

     ```bash
     cloudctl target -n conversation